codurance/site/_posts/2014-12-06-life-as-an-apprentice.md

 So what have I been up to over the past few months?
 If you have little time and  want the abridged response, here is is.

-Write code.
+<em>Write code.
 Delete.
 Do it again.
 Write the code.
 Delete.
-Do it again...
+Do it again...</em>

 On the surface, it would be easy to say I have not really done that much.

-Have I produced a website?
+* Have I produced a website?
 No.

-Have I produced an app?
+* Have I produced an app?
 No.

-Have I even worked on a client project?
+* Have I even worked on a client project?
 A little, but I’ve been for the most part, observing from the sidelines..

 But the devil is in the detail.